Gertrude Horton: Life

 Horton was born in Chelsea.
 Her parents were the miniaturist Jane Faulkner (born Walters) and the painter Charles Kay Robertson.
 She was good at science and attended the North London Collegiate School before taking a degree at London University.
 She was active in the National Union of Students and she would have liked to have become a teacher but she had married a research chemist named Harold Vivian Horton and women teachers had to be single.
 It was expected that women would be supported by their husbands but Horton was determined to be independent.

 She used her experience of the NUS to obtain job with the National Union of Societies for Equal Citizenship (NUSEC).
 In 1927 Eva Hubback left the organisation and Horton became NUSEC's parliamentary and organizing secretary.
 Here she would learn to lobby parliament.

 In 1928 all women over the age of 21 were given the vote as a result of the Equal Franchise Act irrespective of their property, education or previous interests.
 The following year the idea of urban Guilds was launched by Margery Corbett Ashby, for women to meet and learn about citizenship and how to use the vote.
 The idea was to be based on the successful Women's Institutes, but the new guild was designed to appeal to urban women.

 In 1932 the organisation had 146 guilds and it became the National Union of Townswomen's Guilds and Horton became its National Secretary.
-Alice Franklin became the honorary (ie unpaid) secretary in 1933.
+Alice Franklin became the honorary (i.e. unpaid) secretary in 1933.
 The two of them worked closely together.
 They both had suffrage backgrounds.
 Horton's mother had been active and Alice's brother was the first suffragette to be released under the Cat and Mouse Act.
 Horton would lobby member's of parliament.
 She and Franklin published a national handbook from the central offices in Cromwell Place in London in 1938.
 The handbook included rules, regulations and advice on finance and democracy and how to organise a meeting.
 By 1939 she was the national secretary to 544 guilds with 54,000 members.